futuregrid/virtual-cluster/doc/source/intro.rst

 	It has two files, Performance_Testall.py is the test script that you can use to run the performance test.
 	Performance_Statistic is the data process program which could prodeuces excel sheets on data you collected

+	Also, you can download our source code from github, and then you can find performance tool under performance folder.

 	NOTE: When you switch performance test between OpenStack and Eucalyptus, please make sure that you have futuregrid.cfg file correctly configuared.